nathanl/authority/README.md

 ## Integration Notes

-- If you want to have nice log messages for security violations, you should ensure that your user object has a `to_s` method; this will control how it shows up in log messages saying things like "**Regina Johnson** is not allowed to delete this resource:..."
+- If you want to have nice log messages for security violations, you should ensure that your user object has a `to_s` method; this will control how it shows up in log messages saying things like "**Kenneth Lay** is not allowed to delete this resource:..."

 ## Credits, AKA 'Shout-Outs'